-All our staff at The Lea Primary School and Nursery are expected to be familiar with the wide range of policies and procedures we have to keep our children safe and promote their wellbeing at all times.
+All staff at Stonehill School are expected to be familiar with the wide range of policies and procedures we have to keep our children safe and promote their wellbeing at all times.

 Child/ren: The legal definition of a child in the UK includes everyone under the age of 18.